 Violation of the terms of Level One probation may result in extended probation, Level Two or Level Three probation, or in the suspension of the student.
-The Professional Conduct Committee may impose additional and/or separate probation requirements.

-- Level Two: probation for a stated period that carries all stipulations of Level One probation and additionally a loss of eligibility for: - Active membership in any FSOP-sponsored organization

-Violation of the terms of Level Two probation may result in extended probation, Level Three probation, or in the suspension of the student.
-The Professional Conduct Committee may impose additional and/or separate probation requirements.

-- Level Three: probation for a stated period that carries all stipulations on Levels One and Two probation and additionally a loss of eligibility for: - Participation in any FSOP-sponsored activities
+- Level Two: probation for a stated period that carries all stipulations of Level One probation and additionally a loss of eligibility for: - Active membership in any FSOP-sponsored organization Violation of the terms of Level Two probation may result in extended probation, Level Three probation, or in the suspension of the student. - Level Three: probation for a stated period that carries all stipulations on Levels One and Two probation and additionally a loss of eligibility for: - Participation in any FSOP-sponsored activities

 Violation of the terms of Level Three probation may result in extended probation or in the suspension of the student.
-The Professional Conduct Committee may impose additional and/or separate probation requirements.